Conditional dynamics of optomechanical two-tone backaction-evading measurements

-where $A=A(t)$ is the drift matrix, $D$ the diffusion matrix, $B$ and $N$ account for the reduction of uncertainty and added noise due to the measurement process; $W_t$ is a vector of independent Wiener processes ($dW_jdW_k=\delta_{jk}dt$); see SM for details \cite{SM}.
-We notice that the stochastic evolution, consequence of the measurement-induced disturbance, is confined to the first moments.
-Therefore, at any time the conditional state is represented by a Gaussian state whose covariance matrix evolves deterministically according to Eq.~\eqref{Cond2}.
+where $A=A(t)$ is the drift matrix, $D$ the diffusion matrix, $B$ and $N$ account for the reduction of uncertainty and added noise due to the measurement; $W_t$ is a vector of independent Wiener processes ($dW_jdW_k=\delta_{jk}dt$), see SM~\cite{SM}.
+Notice that the stochastic evolution, consequence of the measurement-induced disturbance, is confined to the first moments.
+Therefore, at any time the conditional state is represented by a Gaussian state whose CM evolves deterministically according to Eq.~\eqref{Cond2}.
 This will represent the main tool of our analysis.

 \emph{Mechanical squeezing beyond adiabatic approximation.}---We start by studying the conditional dynamics of a two-tone BAE measurement within the RWA, namely when Eq.~\eqref{Hint} reduces to the perfect QND interaction $\hat H_{\mathrm{QND}}=- g\hat X_c \hat X_m$.
 The steady-state conditional CM~\eqref{Cond2} can be obtained analytically (cf. SM \cite{SM}).
-Here, we will focus on the properties of the variances of the two mechanical quadratures
+Here, we focus on the variances of the two mechanical quadratures

 where $\zeta=\sqrt{\gamma\kappa[16 g^2\eta(1+2\bar n)+\gamma\kappa]}$, $\bar n$ is the thermal occupancy of the mechanical bath and $0\le \eta\le1$ is the quantum efficiency of the measurement.
 These exact expressions are the first central result of our work.